Kippot-Shopp/Kippot-Shopp.github.io/README.md

-# Kippot-Shopp.github.io
+# Kippot Shopp
-Kippot-Shopp is place to buy your Kippot!
-Support local makers now
+Kippot Shopp is place to buy your Kippot!
+Support local makers now.